gorj00/Angular-Docs/README.md

 ***
 ***

-## Remaining areas to be learned and documented
+## Remaining areas to be documented
 - _Observables_
 - _Forms_
 - _Pipes_